BotBotMe/botbot-plugins/DOCS.md

 In the simplest case, a plugin will receive a message from an IRC channel and parse it based on a rule.
 When the parsed input matches a rule, the plugin may return a response.

 Additional methods should be defined on your `Plugin` class that will listen and optionally respond to incoming messages.
-They are registered with the app using one of the following decorators from `botbotme_plugins.decorators`:
+They are registered with the app using one of the following decorators from `botbot_plugins.decorators`:

 * `listens_to_mentions(regex)`: A method that should be called only when the bot's nick prefixes the message and that message matches the regex pattern.
 For example, `[o__o]: What time is it in Napier, New Zealand?`.
 The nick will be stripped prior to regex matching.
 * `listens_to_all(regex)`: A method that should be called on any line that matches the regex pattern.